ltcRandomwalk/NESA/README.md

 ...
 ```

 In this file, each line stands for a ground Datalog rule.
-It is started with a rule name which is defined by users, and followed by a ground rule.
+It starts with a rule name which is defined by users, and followed by a ground rule.
 The tuples started with "NOT" stand for conditions, and the last tuple stands for the conclusion.
 For example, the ground rule in the first line stands for `thisMV(1,3565), VH(3565,607) ==> HM(607,1)`.

-Second, you need a file that stores the rule probability of each rule, named with `rule-prob.txt`.
+Second, you need a file that stores the rule probability of each rule, named `rule-prob.txt`.
 The rule probability can be set manually or by training.
 The format of this file is as follow:

 ```
 R4: 0.984119